 Making it difficult or impossible for them to acquire alcohol, including knowing their friends (and their friends' parents) and knowing where they are at all times

-Keep an open dialog about drinking and why age limits are set
+Keep an open dialogue about drinking and why age limits are set

 Support local community projects that address this issue